civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(2)** The portion of the description of A in subsection 1100(2) of the Regulations before subparagraph (a)(i) is replaced by the following:

-    is, in respect of property of the class that became available for use by the taxpayer in the taxation year and that is accelerated investment incentive property or property included in **any of Classes** 54 **to 56**,
+    is, in respect of property of the class that became available for use by the taxpayer in the taxation year and that is accelerated investment incentive property or property included in any of Classes 54 to 56,

-    if the property is not included in paragraph (1)(v) or in any of Classes 12, 13, 14, 15, 43.1, 43.2, 53, 54, 55 **and 56** or in Class 43 in the circumstances described in paragraph (d),
+    if the property is not included in paragraph (1)(v) or in any of Classes 12, 13, 14, 15, 43.1, 43.2, 53, 54, 55 and 56 or in Class 43 in the circumstances described in paragraph (d),

   **(3)** Subparagraphs (c)(ii) and (iii) of the description of A in subsection 1100(2) of the Regulations are replaced by the following:

-    1/2, for property that became available for use by the taxpayer in 2024 **or 2025**, and
+    1/2, for property that became available for use by the taxpayer in 2024 or 2025, and

     1/10, for property that became available for use by the taxpayer after 2025,

   **(4)** Subparagraph (d)(iii) of the description of A in subsection 1100(2) of the Regulations is replaced by the following:

-    5/6, for property **included in Class 43** that became available for use by the taxpayer after 2025, and
+    5/6, for property included in Class 43 that became available for use by the taxpayer after 2025, and

-    **1/10, for property included in Class 53 that became available for use by the taxpayer after 2025,**
+    1/10, for property included in Class 53 that became available for use by the taxpayer after 2025,

   **(5)** The portion of paragraph (e) of the description of A in subsection 1100(2) of the Regulations before subparagraph (i) is replaced by the following:

-    if the class is Class 54 **or Class 56**,
+    if the class is Class 54 or Class 56,

   **(6)** The description of D in subsection 1100(2) of the Regulations is replaced by the following:

-    is the total of all amounts, if any, each of which is an amount included in the description of A in the definition undepreciated capital cost in subsection 13(21) of the Act in respect of property of the class that became available for use by the taxpayer in the taxation year and that is accelerated investment incentive property or property included in **any of Classes** 54 **to 56**, and
+    is the total of all amounts, if any, each of which is an amount included in the description of A in the definition undepreciated capital cost in subsection 13(21) of the Act in respect of property of the class that became available for use by the taxpayer in the taxation year and that is accelerated investment incentive property or property included in any of Classes 54 to 56, and

   **(7)** Subparagraph (b)(ii) of the description of F in subsection 1100(2) of the Regulations is replaced by the following:

-    property included in any of Classes 13, 14, 15, 23, 24, 27, 29, 34, 52 and 54 **to 56**,
+    property included in any of Classes 13, 14, 15, 23, 24, 27, 29, 34, 52 and 54 to 56,

   **(8)** Subsection 1100(2.02) of the Regulations is replaced by the following: